 Dr. Elyassian will help you determine if dental implants are a good treatment option for you by thoroughly examining your teeth, gums, and oral bone integrity.
 This level of examination often involves X-rays and computer tomography scans.
 Once the condition of the patient’s overall oral health (condition of the tissue, hygiene) is considered to be positive, Dr. Elyassian will advise the candidate of the best dental implant treatment plan.

 It should be noted that smoking may hinder the success of the overall procedure.
 For this reason, Dr. Elyassian will typically request patients to quit or at least minimize the number of cigarettes smoking before he begins an implant procedure.

 If a person does proceed with dental implants, what happens?

 Again, Dr. Elyassian will discuss the details of your specific surgery at the appropriate time.
 However, there are some general points that one may consider.
 In preparation for a dental implant procedure, Dr. Elyassian may ask the patient to rinse with anti-bacterial mouthwash and to begin a prescription of antibiotics as a preventive measure.

-As with the total cost of implants, the time required for successful dental implants depends on the amount of work done, the specific teeth that are being replaced and the patient’s current oral health.
-Still, a good estimate of required time is that implant for a single tooth will often take between one and two hours from start to finish.
-This period of time includes the preparation such as anaesthesia and dressing the patient.
+As with the total cost of implants, the time required for successful dental implants depends on the amount of work done, the specific teeth that are being replaced, and the patient’s current oral health.
+Still, a good estimate of the required time is that an implant for a single tooth will often take between one and two hours from start to finish.
+This period of time includes preparation such as anesthesia and dressing the patient.

-While people often worry that dental implant procedure will be very painful, this is usually not the case.
-Along with providing the correct amount of anaesthesia, Dr. Elyassian may prescribe a pain medication to take after the operation.
+While people often worry that dental implant procedures will be very painful, this is usually not the case.
+Along with providing the correct amount of anesthesia, Dr. Elyassian may prescribe a pain medication to take after the operation.